-- I. Adding a MrBayes block to a nexus file - II.
-Conduct a Bayesian analysis - III.
-Analyze chain diagnostics and "burn-in" - IV.
-Summarize parameters from the posterior probability distribution - V. Generate a tree with posterior probability values
+- 1. Adding a MrBayes block to a nexus file

+- 2. Conduct a Bayesian analysis

+- 3. Analyze chain diagnostics and "burn-in"

+- 4. Summarize parameters from the posterior probability distribution

+- 5. Generate a tree with posterior probability values

-MrBayes is available free in Mac, PC or Unix from: http://mrbayes.csit.fsu.edu/index.php The program comes with example data that we'll use for the following exercises.
+MrBayes is available free in Mac, PC or Unix versions from the following link: http://mrbayes.csit.fsu.edu/index.php

+I have already installed it on these computers in the MrBayes3.1.2 folder in Applications.
+The program comes with example data that we'll use for the following exercises.
 We'll use PAUP or a text editor to edit data matrices and EXCEL to analyze results from the Bayesian analysis.

-I. Adding a MrBayes block to a nexus file
+1. Adding a MrBayes block to a nexus file

 A MrBayes block is a string of commands at the end of a data matrix file that tells the MrBayes program what to do.
-In the MrBayes block you can specify the model you want to use, your prior distributions, the length of the analysis, the number of samples to keep, etc.

-Each line must end with a ";".
+In the MrBayes block you can specify the model you want to use, your prior distributions, the length of the analysis, the number of samples to keep, etc. Each line must end with a ";".
 Once written, you simply have to execute your matrix in the MrBayes program and it will do the rest.
 The alternative is to execute your data matrix in MrBayes and enter the commands there.
 The commands are the same no matter where you enter them.